myothiha/obsidian/Ph.D/Tiny Recursive Model/Review.md

 - Hidden state $z_H$ represent the goal for the current cycle.
 - $f_L$ will converge toward that goal.
 - After a cycle, $z_H$ will be updated and $f_L$ will have a new goal to converge.
+- Segment = a sequence of cycle.
+A segment can have a dyanamic number of cycles via ACT
 - Therefore, H module diverge toward the overall goal (target task.)
 - While, L module diverge sub goals determine by H module.

+Units -
+- T times
+- 1 cycle = T times
+- 1 segment (forward pass) = N cycles

 # Training Stability
 - Therefore, H module diverge toward the overall goal (target task.)